What is Enrollment Verification?

 What should an EV activity look like?

-An EV activity has four key characteristics, it
+An EV activity has three key characteristics, it

 - Focuses on the subject matter of the course: Generic icebreaker assignments, exchanging contact info, or activities concerning logistics of the course only are not enough to count towards EV–the activity must involve the subject matter of the course.

 - Is completed in Blackboard or MyLabPlus: EV activities need to be available to auditors from the System Office.
 Currently, Blackboard and MyLabPlus are the only platforms that are easily accessible to auditors.
 This means that even if you are using regular MyLab or another outside site for the rest of the semester, you must complete your EV activity in Blackboard.

 Recommendation: In your first communications (email, welcome message, or even in class), point the students to the EV assignment, so that they are aware of it.